 Sum It Up

 NAME DATE

-TITLE of READING SELEC TION
+TITLE of READING SELECTI ON

-nderline the key words and main ideas.
-Write elow where it says "Main Idea Words."
+derline the key words and main ideas.
+Write ow where it says "Main Idea Words."

-At the bottom of this sheet, write a one-sentence summary of the article, using as many main idea words as you can.
-Imagine you only have \$2.00, and each word you use will cost you 10 cents.
-See if you can "sum it up" in twenty words!
+using as many main idea write a one-sentence summary of the article, words as you can.
+Imagine you only have use will cost you 10 cents.
+See if you can!

 Main Idea Words:

 "Sum It Up" for \$2.00

 (NC) Schools Adapted from Pat Widdowson Surry County